kubeflow/website/content/en/docs/components/katib/user-guides/metrics-collector.md

 ## Push-based Metrics Collector

-Your training code needs to call [`report_metrics`](https://github.com/kubeflow/katib/blob/master/sdk/python/v1beta1/kubeflow/katib/api/report_metrics.py#L26) function in Python SDK to record metrics.
+Your training code needs to call [`report_metrics()`](https://github.com/kubeflow/katib/blob/e251a07cb9491e2d892db306d925dddf51cb0930/sdk/python/v1beta1/kubeflow/katib/api/report_metrics.py#L26) function in Python SDK to record metrics.
+The `report_metrics()` function works by parsing the metrics in `metrics` field into a gRPC request, automatically adding the current timestamp for users, and sending the request to Katib DB Manager.

+But before that, `kubeflow-katib` package should be installed in your training container.

 To define the push-based metrics collector for your Experiment, you have two options: